jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 Genetic Algorithms can also be used to optimize numerical functions.
 This is easier to implement than the knapsack problem.
 Input variables to some function are combined by taking a random value between the two parent values.
 Mutations are made by changing values.

-Here is an implementation that will work for finding minima to 2D functions.
+Here is an implementation that will work for finding minima of 2D functions.
 ```python
 class FunctionMinimizer2DIndividual(Individual):
     def __init__(self,function,x,y):